TBeijen/tbnl-hugo/content/post/2023-03-02-kubernetes-community-days-2023-ams.md

   - Community
   - Conference
 description: Recap of the Kubernetes Community Days 2023 Amsterdam event
-thumbnail: img/foobar.jpg
+thumbnail: img/kcd2023.jpg

 ---
 ## Introduction

 The last time Kubernetes Community Day took place in the Netherlands was [September 2019](/2019/09/16/kubernetes-community-day-amsterdam-2019/).
 Then the pandemic turned the world upside down, and suddenly we find ourselves in February 2023 for the next event.

-In those three years, the event became bigger, doubling in all aspects: The number of days (2), number of tracks (2), and audience now totaling 450 attendees.
+In those three years, [the event](https://community.cncf.io/events/details/cncf-kcd-netherlands-presents-kubernetes-community-days-amsterdam-2023/) became bigger, doubling in all aspects: The number of days (2), number of tracks (2), and audience now totaling 450 attendees.
 So either people fancy in-person events more than ever, or Kubernetes adoption simply continued growing.

 Let's summarize some of the learnings and findings.

 In this recap:

 {{< toc >}}

+{{< figure src="/img/kcd2023.jpg" title="Source: Twitter @cloudnativeams" >}}

 ## Main takeaways